 Winter is a unique season with many opportunities to engage kids in indoor and outdoor adventures.
 Whether you want to bundle up and go outside or cuddle up by the fire inside, these winter activities for kids will help fill your season with cherished memories of time spent together.

 From snow forts to baking, this article explores various ideas to help keep your kids entertained this winter.
-So cozy up with a blanket and prepare for a season of unforgettable moments inside and outside with your children.
+So cozy up with a blanket and prepare for a season of unforgettable moments inside, as well as outside activities with your children.

 Hot cocoa bar